Knack II

 Knack II (Note: Known as KNACK Two Heroes and the Ancient Corps (KNACK ふたりの英雄と古代兵団, KNACK Futari no Eiyū to Kodai Heidan) in Japan) is a 2017 beat 'em up platform video game developed by Japan Studio and published by Sony Interactive Entertainment for the PlayStation 4.
 The game is the sequel to the 2013 game Knack and was released in September 2017.
 It received mixed reviews from critics, but was largely considered to be an improvement over its predecessor.
+In the game, the player controls the eponymous character Knack, whose abilities include changing size, punching, and kicking.
+Knack II features a skill tree system and introduces offline multiplayer, allowing the game to be played cooperatively.
+The plot follows Knack and his companions as they investigate a threat from the High-Goblins and their Ancient Weapons.

 Gameplay

 In Knack II, the player controls the eponymous character Knack.
 Knack's abilities include punching, kicking, changing size, and deflecting projectiles using a shield.
 The game features a skill tree system where players can upgrade Knack's abilities by collecting Relic Energy found in levels.
 There are treasure chests throughout the game that dispense a Relic or a Crystal Part to further upgrade Knack.
 The game can also be played cooperatively.
 Knack II introduces offline multiplayer, allowing an extra player to join and leave the main story at their leisure.
 This accessibility of Knack II allows people of varying ages to play and has been praised due to the couch cooperative play dynamic.
 Knack II also utilizes Quick-Time Events during cutscenes.
 There are puzzles that require the player to manipulate the world and Knack's abilities to progress.
 Knack II also introduces the teleporter, allowing players to teleport between pads within their respective levels.
 As the player progresses in the game, Knack acquires special abilities for Knack that also alter his appearance.
 These in-story abilities are Iron, Ice, and Stealth.
 The other special abilities that Knack can use are unlocked through the use of upgrading Knack with Knack parts, Relics, and Crystal Parts.